liveart/slate/source/includes/_configuration.md

 fitEditableArea | If `true` —  process *product.location.editableArea* and *product.location.clipRect* in coordinate system of product image<br>Before _v0.10.27_: Editable Area coordinates were always binded to canvas dimensions (not product image).<br>_Added to v0.10.27_ | false enableSnapGuides | If `true` — enabling snapping objects while dragging to another objects, editable area center or sides.
 Also helps to set object's rotation angle to 0°, 90°, 180°, and 270°<br>_Added to v0.10.17_  | true showSuitableProductColorize | If `true` — show only actual Current Locations colorizable areas.<br> (e.g. on "Back" location - show only colors from this location)<br>If `false` — on each location show all colorizable areas list.
-Works only with multicolor product<br>_Added to v0.10.25_ | false mergeDesignIdeas | If `true` — the complex artwork and product templates will be merged and all shown under Design Ideas tab for a product<br>If `false` — the complex artwork and product templates will not be merged (same logic as before)<br>_Added to v0.10.32_ | false
+Works only with multicolor product<br>_Added to v0.10.25_ | false mergeDesignIdeas | If `true` — the design ideas and product templates will be merged and all shown under Design Ideas tab for a product<br>If `false` — the design ideas and product templates will not be merged (same logic as before)<br>_Added to v0.10.32_ | false

 ## LA.config.js